 Title IV or federal aid is earned in a prorated manner on a per diem basis, up to and including, the 60% point in the semester.
 Title IV aid and all other aid is viewed as 100% earned after the 60% point.

 Kerry withdraws from Naropa on the 15th day of classes of the fall semester which consists of 103 days, total.
-Hence, Kerry attended 15 completed days/103 total days = 15% of the semester.
-Therefore, Kerry earned 15% of the Federal aid awarded to her.
-If she received $4,000 in Federal aid, then the amount of earned aid is $4,000 x 15% = $600.
+Hence, Kerry completed 15 days/103 total days = 15% of the semester.
+Therefore, Kerry earned 15% of the Federal aid awarded.
+If Kerry received $4,000 in Federal aid, then the amount of earned aid is $4,000 x 15% = $600.
 Since $600 is earned aid, the remainder ($4,000 - $600) of $3,400 must be returned.
 Assume that institutional charges (tuition and fees) totaled $3,600 for the semester.
 The school is responsible for returning the lesser of:

 The unearned Title IV disbursements ($3,400), or

 The unearned percentage times institutional charges (85% x $3,600=$3,060)